eficode-academy/istio-katas/README.md

 - [Securing access to services]()  - Todo
 - [A tour of Istio's metrics]() - Todo
 - [??]()

+However each set of exercises, besides the setup introduction, has a start folder located beneath it.
+E.g. `001-basic-traffic-routing/start` that allows you to do them in **your** preferred order.

 ## How to Read Exercise Files